 The real danger of election meddling

-It is the nature of elections that interested parties, both foreign and domestic, tend to intervene.
-The more important an election is, the more such intervention can be expected.
+Election meddling is to be expected of interested parties, both foreign and domestic and the more important an election is, the more such meddling can be expected.

 In a democratic system as presented in elementary schoolbooks, the agents or parties running in an election should propose their programs to improve the res publica.
 They should make logical arguments based on common sense.
 It is expected that the winner should, within the parameters of the constitutional and legal framework, implement the program proposed during the campaign.